corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/network/corda-networks.md

 ### Operating a Segregated Sub Zone

-From the perspective of a mature ENM deployment, operating a sub zone post ENM 0.3 is the same as operating a single network under the old paradigm where there was only the one zone.
+From the perspective of a mature CENM deployment, operating a sub zone post ENM 0.3 is the same as operating a single network under the old paradigm where there was only the one zone.

 Each Network Map that represents a segregated sub zone is configured separately from the others as a distinct entity